UnGuZartex/Blockr/Documentation/UseCases.md

  1. No action occurs

 1b.
 When the user presses another key than the left mouse button
- 1. No action considering deleting occurs.
+ 1. No action considering deleting occurs

+1c.
+When the user releases the mouse cursor outside the Program Area and Palette
+ 1. No action occurs

 2a.
 When the maximum amount of blocks was inside the Program Area
  1. The system deletes the block from the Program Area